Assets acquired while married are divided equally

 - Joint debts used to acquire, maintain or preserve assets included in the net family property

-The value of these assets isn’t usually part of the family property to be split between partners:
+The value of this next list of assets isn’t usually part of the family property to be split between partners:

-- Assets owned by a spouse before the marriage
+- Assets a spouse owned before the marriage

 - Assets inherited or received as gifts from a third party during the marriage